 Fair chance hiring encourages employers to fairly recruit people with a criminal record, enabling them to get back to work.
 It is based on the principle that everybody has the right to be fairly assessed for a position they are qualified for.

-Employers who give job applicants a fair chance with a criminal record tend to delay questions about convictions at the application stage.
+Employers who give job applicants with a criminal record a fair chance tend to delay questions about convictions at the application stage.
 They aim to encourage applications from people who were previously charged with a crime.
 Additionally, fair chance hiring recognises the limited value of criminal records and questions their inclusion in recruitment decisions.

 Therefore, fair chance hiring allows employers to assess a candidate’s criminal record only after the interview process and after deeming them suitable for a job.
 There are several reasons why employers and organisations should consider a fair chance hiring policy: